altocodenl/tagaway/readme.md

       - If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` field will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if the query does not contain a year tag, it will remove `Data.monthTags`.
 If this query fails, an error will be printed, but the responder will continue executing the rest of the logic.
       - It sets `Data.queryTags`and `Data.pivTotal` based on the result of the query.
       - If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs` after 1500ms.
-      - If `State.nPivs` is set to the number of pivs required by `H.computeBaseNPivs`, the latest query is a new one, so it will scroll the screen back to the top.
+      - If `State.query.nPivs` is set to the number of pivs required by `H.computeBaseNPivs` or less (it will be less if the query only returns less than what's returned by H.computeBaseNPivs), the latest query is a new one, so the responder will scroll the screen back to the top.
       - If it receives a truthy first argument (`updateSelected`), it updates `State.selected` to filter out those pivs that are no longer returned by the current query.
 If it updates `State.selected`, it does so directly without an event; the `change` event will be fired afterwards in the responder logic.
       - It sets `State.chunks` to the output of `H.computeChunks`.
       - It invokes `scroll` since that will match a responder that calculates chunk visibility.